roboctopie/ftc_app-4.0/README.md

 This project is the code for our robot that we are using to compete in FTC.

 ## Donations
-Here at Team Roboctopi Headquarters we have a saying, “We’re here to chew bubblegum and build robots, and we can’t afford bubblegum.”
+Here at Team Roboctopi Headquarters we have a saying, “We’re here to chew bubblegum and build robots, but we can’t afford bubblegum.”
 Go to [Our GoFundMe Page](https://www.gofundme.com/help-team-roboctopi-get-started) if you would like to help us buy bubblegum (and robot parts).